ossrs/srs-docs/src/pages/faq-oryx.md

 * `http://ip:2022/live/livestream.m3u8`
 * `http://ip:2023/live/livestream.m3u8`

-Of course, this doesn't mean you can start thousands of SRS Stacks.
+Of course, this doesn't mean you can start thousands of Oryxs.
 You should pay attention to your CPU and memory, as well as whether your machine has enough bandwidth.

 ## How to Set up Free HTTPS

-SRS Stack supports applying for free HTTPS certificates, and you can apply for certificates for multiple domain names and automatically renew them.
-For example, the certificates for the following HTTPS websites are all automatically applied after running SRS Stack:
+Oryx supports applying for free HTTPS certificates, and you can apply for certificates for multiple domain names and automatically renew them.
+For example, the certificates for the following HTTPS websites are all automatically applied after running Oryx:

 * https://ossrs.io SRS's global documentation website.
 * https://ossrs.net SRS's official website in China.